Aliases for NEIL3 Gene

 Previous GeneCards Identifiers for NEIL3 Gene

 NEIL3 belongs to a class of DNA glycosylases homologous to the bacterial Fpg/Nei family.
 These glycosylases initiate the first step in base excision repair by cleaving bases damaged by reactive oxygen species and introducing a DNA strand break via the associated lyase reaction (Bandaru et al., 2002 [PubMed 12509226]).[supplied by OMIM, Mar 2008]

 GeneCards Summary for NEIL3 Gene

-NEIL3 (Nei Endonuclease VIII-Like 3 (E. Coli)) is a Protein Coding gene.
-Among its related pathways are Resolution of Abasic Sites (AP sites).
-GO annotations related to this gene include double-stranded DNA binding and damaged DNA binding.
+NEIL3 (Nei-Like DNA Glycosylase 3) is a Protein Coding gene.
+Among its related pathways are Lagging Strand Synthesis.
+GO annotations related to this gene include nucleic acid binding and single-stranded DNA binding.
 An important paralog of this gene is NEIL2.

 UniProtKB/Swiss-Prot for NEIL3 Gene